qmk/qmk_firmware/keyboards/Emi20/readme.md

 Make example for this keyboard (after setting up your build environment):

-    make Emi20:default
+    make emi20:default

-For reset instruction, use the physical reset button on the back of the keyboard to enter bootloader mode or use the keycombo (on layer 1) with te most bottom left and the key second key from the top right diagonally.
-KC_MPLY and KC_NLCK.
-See:
+To reset the board into bootloader mode, press the physical reset button on the back of the PCB or use the keycombo (on layer 1) with the bottom left key and the second key from the top right diagonally.

-    KC_TRNS, 	KC_VOLD, 	KC_VOLU, 	KC_CALC,
-	KC_MPRV, 	KC_MSTP, 	KC_MPLY, 	KC_MNXT,
-	KC_NO, 		KC_NO, 		KC_NO, 		KC_NO,
-	KC_NO, 		KC_NO, 		KC_UP, 		KC_NO,
-	KC_NLCK, 	KC_LEFT, 	KC_DOWN, 	KC_RGHT),

 The default keymap.c file has comments to help you on your journey, See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).